-This chapter deals with 'women' as an 'agency' who displayed a different level of understanding of the change that was taking place in nineteenth century western India.
+This chapter deals with 'women' as an 'agency' who displayed a different level of understanding of the change that was taking place in nineteenth-century Western India.
 They were more than ready to embrace the change and also were aware of the mutilated transactions taking place around them.
 They themselves did not become a cause of the change in the nineteenth century but they did understand the need to adapt and prepare themselves and those around them.
-This was partly because of the influence of other communities such as Parsi women, Anglo-Indian women and Englishwomen.
+This was partly because of the influence of other communities such as Parsi women, Anglo-Indian women, and Englishwomen.
 Women from the Nagar Brahman community were the first ones to adapt.
-This did not mean that women from all the sections of the experienced the change or accepted it.
-It only meant that a consciousness was created among few middle class and fewer elite women to change with the changing times.
+This did not mean that women from all the sections experienced the change or accepted it.
+It only meant that a consciousness was created among few middle-class and fewer elite women to change with the changing times.

-CHAPTER 4: WOMEN IN PUBLIC AND PRIVATE SPACES IN THE TWENTIETH CENTURY spaces in the twentieth century in western India.
-The transition spelt creation of new overt roles for middle-class women.
-While it takes into account the changing situation of women within the household, it also focuses on the role many women played in the establishment of women's organizations in western India.
-The chapter also focuses on the involvement of women of western
+CHAPTER 4: WOMEN IN PUBLIC AND PRIVATE SPACES IN THE TWENTIETH CENTURY

+This chapter discusses the transition for a larger number of women from private spaces to public spaces in the twentieth century in Western India.
+The transition spelled the creation of new overt roles for middle-class women.
+While it takes into account the changing situation of women within the household, it also focuses on the role many women played in the establishment of women's organizations in Western India.
+The chapter also focuses on the involvement of women of Western India in the Gandhian mass movements or constructive program of Mahatma Gandhi.